My Goodness Kitchen

 Step-by-Step Guide

 Before you begin making kimchi, give your hands and cooking space a clean.
-Hot water and soap with do.
+Hot water and soap will do.

 Preparing the Cabbage